valbertovc/gitlab-releases/README.md

 ## Short Description

-`gitlab-releases` provides a release page and changelog integration for your Django project, making it easy to display your releases if you manage them using GitLab releases feature.
+`gitlab-releases` provides an in-memory release page and changelog integration for your Django project, making it easy to display your releases if you manage them using GitLab releases feature.

 ## Main Features